robotics-in-concert/rocon_rosjava_core/README.md

 ## Deprecating

-Deprecated for Kinetic due to lack of resources.
+Deprecated for **ROS Kinetic** due to lack of resources.
 Feel free to pick up some of the code if it's useful.